EddyVerbruggen/nativescript-plugin-firebase/README.md

 #### Found play-services:9.0.0, but version 9.0.2 is needed..
 Update your Android bits like the issue above and reinstall the android platform in your project.

-## Pro tips

-### See what's happening
-It's kinda cool to manipulate data while using multiple devices or your device and the Firebase Dashboard.
-You will instantly see the update on the other end.
-The Firebase Dashboard can be reached by simply loading your Firebase URL in a web browser.

-### Testing your app in the emulator

-`tns emulate ios --device "iPhone 6s"`

-`tns emulate android --geny "Nexus 6_23"`

-or start a geny emulator first and do: `tns run android`

 ## Future work
-- Add support for `removeEventListener`.
+- Add support for `removeEventListener`
-- Possibly add more login mechanisms.
+- Possibly add more login mechanisms
-- Add other Firebase 3.x SDK features (there's already a few feature requests in the GitHub issue tracker.
+- Add other Firebase 3.x SDK features (there's already a few feature requests in the GitHub issue tracker

 ## Credits
 The starting point for this plugin was [this great Gist](https://gist.github.com/jbristowe/c89a7bcae7fc9a035ee7) by [John Bristowe](https://github.com/jbristowe).